Ezreal/Draven Deck Guide & Matchups

 While Draven isn’t the key to this late-game win condition, he is the pillar that makes this deck cohesive.
 He is extremely difficult to block, pushing Nexus damage right from the early game, and gives you a lot of discard fodder.
 Most of the time, you should not look to level him up – as a level 1, he is already doing all you need from him in this deck.

-Generating cards like Draven’s Axes or Shrooms and then discarding them to draw with Rummage or Sump Dredger provides a steady and very cheap source of card advantage.
+Generating cards like Draven’s Axes and then discarding them to draw with Rummage or Sump Dredger provides a steady and very cheap source of card advantage.
 This deck consistently pushes the tempo backing it up by a stream of value.

 - Keep track of your lethal potential.
 With a lot of ways to suddenly push a ton of damage to the Nexus, this deck has a great reach.
 Be aware of your possibilities with Ezreal, Farron, Arachnoid Sentry, burn spells, etc.